NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/US-guided_TrainingSystem/README.md

 ## Approach and Plan

 1. Phantom model --> Accurately replicated thoracic tissues (lung, ribs, and solid masses) providing a useful tool for training US-guided procedures
-2. Tools connections via Optitrack and Plus Toolkit (Telemed system and needle for biopsy)
+2. Tools connections via Optitrack and Plus Toolkit (Telemed/Clarius system and needle for biopsy)
 4. Application development

 ## Progress and Next Steps

-1. Fabrication of dedicated phantom --> Virtual and recontructed model
+1. Fabrication of dedicated phantom --> Virtual and recontructed model finished
-2. Design of tracking fixtures for equipment --> In progress
+2. Design of tracking fixtures for the required equipment --> Biopsy needle (Bard 22mm), Telemed MicrUS 12L Probe.
+Extra tools and some adjustments to be implemented
+3. 3D Models of the equipments --> Biopsy needle (loaded and extended) and Telemed US system
-3. Optitrack + US System setup --> Connection to SLICER
+4. Optitrack + US System setup --> Connection to SLICER via Plus Toolkit using Telemed US System.
+Issues to connect the Clarius US system to be solved
+5. Preliminar tracking system working --> New calibrations to be performed after upgrading the fixtures
+6. Extension implementation pending

 # Illustrations
 <img src="https://user-images.githubusercontent.com/40359004/212877916-37a7f456-b4fc-4c3a-a1f3-20d6a78f6429.jpeg" width="500"/> <img src="https://user-images.githubusercontent.com/40359004/215514472-93e01065-383e-4e6e-a8c1-346e04bd13b5.PNG" width="500"/>

 # Background and References